Student Experience

 • Rock 'n Roll Club

-Interested students should contact Mr. Flanigan.
+Interested students should contact Mr. Flanigan or Mr. Hattrup.

 • Service & Justice Committee

-Interested students should contact Mrs. Szczepaniak
+Interested students should contact Mrs. Szczepaniak or James Lukish.

 • Ski Club